 Challenging, but not impossible

-In addition to environmental studies and ongoing monitoring, the City is actively marketing the property to potential investors – developers who understand the benefits of renewing brownfield properties like this one.
+In addition to environmental studies and monitoring, the City is exploring options to market the property to potential investors – developers who understand the benefits of renewing brownfield properties like this one.

 The cost of preparing the property for redevelopment is estimated between $3 million and $4.5 million.
 Negotiating a deal will not be simple or straightforward, and the redevelopment process is technical and complex.